Welcome to Socket Mobile Developer Documentation¶

 This is the place where all the SDK documentation can be found.

-As one of the leading manufacturers of barcode scanners and one of the earliest to support mobile devices, Socket Mobile is unique in providing an SDK that has extensive device support.
-CaptureSDK covers all the devices Socket Mobile produces, on all major platforms and frameworks with a unified integration.
-This means you only need one integration to allow your customers to choose and use any Socket Mobile data capture reader.
+As one of the leading barcode scanner makers and one of the earliest manufacturers to support mobile devices, Socket Mobile is unique in providing an SDK with extensive device support.
+With a unified integration, CaptureSDK covers all Socket Mobile data readers on all major platforms and frameworks.
+One integration, and your customers can use any Socket Mobile data capture reader.

 Bluetooth barcode scanners¶

 Currently, Socket Mobile offers 1D/2D imagers, and laser scanners (1D).
 These are Bluetooth Classic devices (Bluetooth Low Energy readers are coming soon), including SocketScan S700 series, DuraScan D700 series, and SocketScan S800 series.